 NO 10-YEAR RECERTIFICATION EXAM!

-The ABVLM Board decided to start an Online Longitudinal Assessment (OLA) program for to all diplomates, expected to start early in the 3rd quarter of 2018.
+The ABVLM Board has implemented an Online Longitudinal Assessment (OLA) program for all diplomates, which will start August 1, 2018.
 This program will replace the requirement for an every 10-year recertification exam.
 It has also been referred to as ABVLM's "MOC 2.0" program.

 What is an "OLA" Program?
 How will it work?

 Online Longitudinal Assessment, which has been introduced by several ABMS Boards (anesthesiology, radiology, and others) to overwhelming diplomate satisfaction, provides the opportunity for diplomates to continuously learn and demonstrate proficiencies to provide better patient care.

 The ABVLM OLA program will send a monthly email message that will link to 4 "exam style" multiple-choice questions.
 When a diplomate is ready to "take the questions," he or she will link to a secure server, login, and have 60 seconds to answer each question.
 (All 4 items need not be taken at the same time.)